williampruden/sequelize-associations/README.md

 The `config.json` file contains our application configuration settings, in short this file holds the info needed to connect to our actual DB. `migrations` will hold our application's migrations - much more on what migrations are a little later. `models` is where we will create and define our app's models. `seeds` is something we will touch on briefly but in short seed data is the initial data we provide our app for testing purposes.

-We will see the true power of this file later but for now lets explore those files that `sequelize init` did generate for us.
+We will see the benefits of `.sequelizerc` a little later but for now lets explore the files that `sequelize init` generated for us.

 `./models/index.js` should look like this: